Emilo77/RUSTAL-KOMBAT/README.md

 ![](md_assets/main_photo.png)

-# Rustal Combat
+# Rustal Kombat

 ## Authors
 Kamil Bugała, @Emilo77 on Github

 ## Description

-I created a game in the style of Mortal Combat.
+I created a game in the style of Mortal Kombat.
 Two players fight each other by using dashes.
 It is the 1 v 1 version, so far it is possible to play on one computer:
 - first player controls WASD